e271828e/Flight.jl/prototypes/kernel/NOTES.md

   sibling wire, an ancestor's deep route, or an `input_connections` entry handing it up a level.
-The error fires at the root, for the chain that never terminates; the one legitimate terminus is a root input face, which is a slot.
+The error fires at the root, for the chain that never terminates; the one legitimate terminus is a root input face, which is a root input.
 The one-producer rule spans levels the same way, so an ancestor's route onto an input a sub-assembly already wires is caught where the two claims meet, with both entries named.
 - **A face is derived, never declared.** It owns no cell: it resolves — through as many levels of re-export as there are — to its ultimate internal endpoint, and takes that endpoint's type and tier. `Vehicle`'s `y` and `cmd` are one